menu icon

 layering the baked cake with butterscotch cream cheese frosting, then topping with toasted hazelnuts

-Frost the cake leaving half an inch to an inch around the bother.
-Top with toasted hazelnut, and Serve.
+• Frost the cake, leaving a half-inch to one-inch border around the edges.
+Top with toasted hazelnut, and serve.

 (See the recipe card on how to make the toasted hazelnut)